xanmoy/defi/README.md

-# Decentralized Exchange (DEX) Smart Contract
+# Decentralized Finance

 ## Description

-This repository contains the source code for a decentralized exchange (DEX) smart contract implemented in Solidity.
-The DEX allows users to deposit, withdraw, and swap ERC20 tokens in a trustless manner directly on the Ethereum blockchain.
+This repository contains the source code for a decentralized finance smart contract implemented in Solidity.
+The Defi allows users to deposit, withdraw, and swap ERC20 tokens in a trustless manner directly on the Ethereum blockchain.

 ## Features